Updated September 28, 2020

 Compassionate Care for each other as We Celebrate Mass

-Masks should be worn when participating in the celebration of Mass, as we compassionately care for the body of Christ.
+Masks must be worn when participating in the celebration of Mass, as we compassionately care for the body of Christ.
 Social distancing is also a sign of our compassionate care.

 Attendance at Mass